wso2/helm-apim/docs/README.md

 4. **Deployment**:
    - Follow the pattern-specific deployment instructions

-## Cloud Provider Support
+## Deploy on Kubernetes

 The Helm charts include cloud provider-specific configurations for:
 - AWS (EKS, EFS, RDS, Secrets Manager)
 - Azure (AKS, Azure Files, Azure Database, Key Vault)
 - GCP (GKE, GCS, Cloud SQL, Secret Manager)

+## Deploy on OpenShift

-> **Note:** Default Helm chart configurations are intended for Kubernetes deployment.
+- **Note:** Default Helm chart configurations are intended for Kubernetes deployment.
-> If you are deploying on OpenShift, additional configurations are required for both Docker images and the deployment process.
+- If you are deploying on OpenShift, additional configurations are required for both Docker images and the deployment process.
 For comprehensive instructions, refer to the [OpenShift Deployment Guide](openshift_deployment.md).

 ## Additional Resources